 - Fitness and nutrition: some PHPs offer recreational activities and nutritional education.
 Feeling good physically can boost someone’s mental state and increase their desire to live a healthy life without substance use.

-Some partial hospitalization programs offer dual diagnosis treatment for co-occurring mental disorders.
 Often, individuals with substance use disorders suffer from a second mental health disorder, like depression or anxiety, that contributes to substance abuse.
-Dual diagnosis treatment works to heal both disorders at once so a person can recover completely.
+Co-occurring disorder treatment works to heal both disorders together so a person can recover completely.

 Difference Between Inpatient, Partial Hospitalization And Intensive Outpatient Programs